-Only about 50% will survive and the other 50% may die or have permanent problems.
-However, babies born after 32 weeks have a very high survival rate and usually do not have long term complications.
+Only about 50 percent will survive and the other 50 percent may die or have permanent problems.
+However, babies born after 32 weeks have a very high survival rate and usually do not have long-term complications.
 Premature babies born at hospitals with neonatal intensive care units (NICU) have the best results.

 1. What is preterm labor?

-2. African-American women have a higher risk of preterm labor.
+2. Black women have a higher risk of preterm labor.

 3. What causes preterm labor?